Bachelor of Design in Graphic Design for Marketing

 Why Study Graphic Design for Marketing at KPU?

 What makes the GDMA Degree different?
 In addition to developing skills in design and technology, graduates of GDMA acquire a solid marketing edge that sets them apart from other design school graduates.
 They know how to create effective marketing communication designs that reach specific target audiences, strategically plan a marketing campaign to meet their client's needs, brand a company, design eye-catching packaging, and create websites and apps to promote businesses and not-for-profit enterprises in the marketplace.
-GDMA graduates have the know-how to successfully and effectively get the job done!
+DMA graduates have the know-how to successfully and effectively get the job done!

 Who Studies Graphic Design for Marketing?